niravcodes/niravcodes.github.io/_drafts/making-mnsa-a-nepali-programming-language.md

 1. It's nice to have a small code diary, if you will, to jot down all complex ideas that you think up while coding.
 I made a `diary.md` file on the root of the source tree to keep a chronological log of my thoughts, snippets of codes, things I had to do next, of bugs and other things in the file.
 2. C++11 range based loops are awesome.
 Why didn't I know about these before?
 3. Makefiles get real sloppy and annoying to maintain.
 4. Vscode with

- 6. VSCODE with c++ extentino is incredible.
+5. VSCODE with c++ extentino is incredible.
 They seem to be making proper ASTs for my syntax on the fly.
 So far, I've only ever used vim and sublime without much configuration (for c and c++, that is).
 It makes things so much easier.
- 7. c++17 is great.
+6. c++17 is great.
 I'm ysing things in ways they perhaps weren't meant to be used for better code management.
 One of them is I'm using lambdas for organisation of function code. it is fun.
- 8. pratt and recursive descent
+7. pratt and recursive descent
- 9. I'm also working on a website **LINK SCREENSHOT**
+8. I'm also working on a website **LINK SCREENSHOT**
-10. Unique Pointer is a lifesaver. supereffective once you get the hang of it. in previous c-like c++ code, I'd used raw poitners like in C. SO fucked.
+9. Unique Pointer is a lifesaver. supereffective once you get the hang of it. in previous c-like c++ code, I'd used raw poitners like in C. SO fucked.
    but with _unique POinters_ it's easy to forget if you've already moved things, and end up with null pointers.
 Specially matters in complex mutually recursive functions that pass around pointers to subtrees as if they were joints.

-# Short description of language

-# Lexer

-Unicode shenanigans, ingenuities, and stupidities + code redundancy and not invented here syndrome. mid coding change of conventions

-# Parser

-The boon that is unique pointers.
-Problems with recursivedescent. talk about pratt parsing .

-recursive descent with backtracking.

-Have photos of parse trees both terminal generated and made proper

 USE **PRESENTATION's MATERIAL**

-# Makefile

-was using -o3 without knowing it.

 # Interesting observatoins